calum-hughes/calum-hughes.github.io/_pages/about.md

-I am a third year PhD student at the University of Manchester studying category theory and its relation to logic, supervised by [Nicola Gambino](https://personalpages.manchester.ac.uk/staff/nicola.gambino/).
+I am a third year PhD student in the University of Manchester's [category theory group](https://manchester-ct.github.io) studying category theory and its relation to logic, supervised by [Nicola Gambino](https://personalpages.manchester.ac.uk/staff/nicola.gambino/).

 My research centres around topics in internal category theory, $2$-topos theory, type theory, constructive logic and the intersection of these things.